rob-earwaker/riff/README.md

 >>>
 ```

-Skipping will also skip over the chunk's pad byte if the chunk has an odd number of data bytes.
+Skipping will also skip over the chunk's pad byte if the chunk has an odd number of bytes.

 ```python
 >>> stream = io.BytesIO(b'TEST\x07\x00\x00\x00OddData\x00ExtraData')